johnstonskj/johnstonskj.github.io/quotes.md

 _How does a project get to be a year late?
 One day at a time._
 — **Frederick "Fred" P.  Brooks**

+_I love deadlines.
+I love the whooshing noise they make as they go by._
+— **Douglas Adams**

+_Measuring programming progress by lines of code is like measuring aircraft building progress by weight._
+— **Bill Gates**

+_If we wish to count lines of code, we should not regard them as "lines produced" but as "lines spent."_
+— **Edsger Dijkstra**

+### People and Teams

+_True greatness is measured by how much freedom you give to others, not by how much you can coerce others to do what you want._
+— **Larry Wall**

+_If we want to build great products, we need great people.
+If we want to attract and keep great people, we need great principles._
+— **Jim Highsmith**

+_We can debug relationships, but it's always good policy to consider the people themselves to be features.
+People get annoyed when you try to debug them._
+— **Larry Wall**

 _The quality of results from any collaboration effort are driven by trust and respect._